v-wei40680/codexia/docs/USAGE.md

 ## App Usage

 ### Creating Sessions
-- Click the "+" button in the session sidebar to create a new chat session.
+- Click the Pencil button in the session sidebar to create a new chat session.
 - Each session starts its own Codex process and maintains independent configuration and context.

 ### Managing Conversations